fyears/fyears.github.io/_posts/2016-05-19-docker-windows-beta.md

 ## what

 While developing on Windows, sometimes I need to switch to a *nix-like environment.
-Right now Docker has released the [Docker for Windows (beta)](https://beta.docker.com/).
+Right now Docker has released the [Docker for Windows](https://docs.docker.com/docker-for-windows/).
 But the documents are lacking and I did not use Docker too much before, so sometimes I got confused, and here are some notes.

 ## docker installation

-Currently Docker for windows and mac are inside beta, so we need to [register](https://beta.docker.com/) and wait for the download link and activation code.
+We can download the [stable](https://download.docker.com/win/stable/InstallDocker.msi) or [edge](https://download.docker.com/win/beta/InstallDocker.msi) version.

 Moreover, we need a Windows 10 pro + with the Hyper-V virtual machine engine enabled.
 Virtualbox is unusable while using Docker based on Hyper-V. And we may need to configure the Virtual Switch before or after installing Docker, unless we do not have any configuration changed before.